ansible/ansible/hacking/ticket_stubs/pr_duplicate.md

 Hi!

 Thanks very much for your submission to Ansible.
-It sincerely means a lot to us that you've taken time to contribute.
+It means a lot to us that you've taken time to contribute.

 It looks like the work from this pull request is a duplicate of the following PR(s):